 Early Childhood Education and Community Engagement Division supports services to provide inclusive programs, for all Queensland children.
 The

-Disability Inclusion Support for Queensland Kindergartens (DISQK) funding program assists community-based kindergarten program providers to support the inclusion of children of kindergarten-eligible age (at least 4 years old by 30 June) with a diagnosed or suspected disability to actively participate in a kindergarten program.
+Kindergarten Inclusion Support Scheme (KISS) funding program assists community-based kindergarten program providers to support the inclusion of children of kindergarten-eligible age (at least 4 years old by 30 June) with a diagnosed or suspected disability to actively participate in a kindergarten program.

 Inclusion Support Programme (ISP) is a key component of the Australian Government's Child Care Safety Net and provides support to eligible early childhood and child care services to build their capacity and capability to include children with additional needs in mainstream services; providing them with an opportunity to learn and develop alongside their peers.
 Support for eligible early childhood and child care services includes onsite support visits, advice and information to address inclusion barriers that can assist educators to increase their inclusive capacity.
 There are also streams of funding support where identified needs are clear and eligibility requirements are met.